 - Next to Deploy, click On to schedule deployment or click Off to prevent deployment.
 The default option is On.

 - Next to Deployment schedule, click Now or Later.
 The default option is Now.

 - If you click Later, click the calendar icon and then select the date and time for deployment.

 - Next to Deployment condition, click On every connection or click Only when previous deployment has failed.
 The default option is On every connection.

 Next to Deploy for always-on connection, click On or Off.
 The default option is Off.

 The deployment schedule you configure is the same for all platforms.
-Any changes you make apply to all platforms, except for Deploy for always on connection, which does not apply to iOS.
+Any changes you make apply to all platforms, except for Deploy for always-on connection.

 The policy appears in the Device Policies table.